PlutoSW/PlutoPHP/README.md

 *   **Attribute-Based Routing:** Define your routes directly on your controller methods.
 No more separate route files!
 *   **MVC Architecture:** A clean and organized structure based on the Model-View-Controller pattern.
-*   **Reactive Web Components with Pluto.js:** A minimal-footprint JavaScript library for building interactive UIs with custom HTML tags.
 *   **Powerful CLI Tool:** A built-in `pluto` command-line tool to generate controllers, models, views, and even full modules.
 *   **Database Migrations:** Version control for your database schema.
 *   **Blade-like Template Engine:** Use familiar syntax like `@extends`, `@section`, and `@yield` in your `.phtml` view files.